Ikaros Utility Functions

 float ** create_matrix(int sizex, int sizey);

-void destroy_matrix(float ** a);
+void destroy_matrix(float ** m);

 float ** copy_matrix(float ** r, float ** a, int sizex, int sizey);